 Know when to use a hashtag

-There are a time and place to use a hashtag.
+There’s a time and place to use a hashtag.
 They can be used in every tweet your brand publishes, but they don’t need to be used at all.

 Genuine messaging should always come first.
 Don’t use hashtags to deceive or manipulate, but to categorize information.
 Your customers know what they want and will remember a tag done sincerely.